MorphX2/vue-cli-docker-container/README.md

 8. Use docker run to bind port 8080 to the localhost and run the container.
 ```

-### Steps for building the vue hello-world docker container:
+### Steps for building the vue hello-world docker image:

 **Install Homebrew:**
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"